The Darkest Minds

-The Darkest Minds is a 2018 American dystopian science fiction film directed by Jennifer Yuh Nelson and written by Chad Hodge.
-Based on Alexandra Bracken's 2012 young adult novel of the same name, it was produced by Shawn Levy and Dan Levine.
+The Darkest Minds is a 2018 American dystopian science fiction film directed by Jennifer Yuh Nelson, written by Chad Hodge and produced by Shawn Levy and Dan Levine.
 The film stars Amandla Stenberg, Harris Dickinson, Mandy Moore and Gwendoline Christie.
-It follows a group of young children and teenagers who are on the run from the government after mysteriously obtaining superpowers.
+Based on Alexandra Bracken's 2012 young adult novel of the same name, it follows a group of children who are on the run from the government after obtaining superpowers due to a mysterious infection.

 On September 15, 2014, it was announced that 20th Century Fox had bought the rights to the novel and that Levy would produce the film through his 21 Laps Entertainment.
-Stenberg was cast two years later on September 26, 2016 and principal photography began in April 2017 in Atlanta, Georgia.
+Stenberg was cast two years later on September 26, 2016, and principal photography began in April 2017 in Atlanta, Georgia.

-The Darkest Minds was released in the United States on August 3, 2018, by 20th Century Fox.
-It received negative reviews from critics, with criticisms towards its acting, direction, screenplay, and "lack of personality."
-The film was also a box-office bomb, having grossed just $41.1 million worldwide against a $34 million budget.
+The Darkest Minds was released in the United States on August 3, 2018.
+It received negative reviews from critics and was a box-office bomb.

 Plot

-In a dystopian future, a contagious disease called Idiopathic Adolescent Acute Neurodegeneration (IAAN) kills nearly 90 percent of all children and teenagers living in the United States, leaving the survivors with unusual abilities.
-These survivors with superpowers are imprisoned throughout the country.
-The children are divided into groups: Green (have increased intelligence), Blue (telekinesis), Yellow (can manipulate electricity), Red (can control fire), and Orange (have telepathy and mind control capabilities).
-Ruby Daly is an Orange, which means she has the psionic ability to get into people's mind.
-Children that are Red and Orange are considered too dangerous with their powers and supposed to be killed instantly, but she touches the doctor who is classifying her and puts the thought in his head that she is a Green.
+In a dystopian future, a plague (called Idiopathic Adolescent Acute Neurodegeneration) kills nearly 90 percent of the children in the United States.
+Those who survive develop superpowers.
+They are classified by color: Green (increased intelligence), Blue (telekinesis), Yellow (can manipulate electricity), Red (can control fire), and Orange (telepathy and mind control).
+Children who are Red and Orange are considered so dangerous they are euthanized.
+The rest are confined to camps.

-Six years later, Ruby is helped to escape her prison by a resistance group known as the Children's League to fight for her future.
-Cate, a worker at the camp, provides Ruby with a panic button that can be activated as a tracker if she is in danger.
-When Ruby gets visions while touching Rob, another League member, she becomes suspicious of their intentions.
-Ruby makes her escape with a mute little girl named Suzume (Zu), a Yellow.
+Ruby Daly is an Orange, but she touches the doctor who is classifying her and puts the thought in his head that she is a Green and she is placed in a camp.
+Six years later, a resistance group called the Children's League helps her escape from the camps.
+Cate, a worker at the camp, gives Ruby a panic button that can be activated as a tracker if she is in danger.
+While touching Rob, another League member, Ruby becomes suspicious of their intentions.
+She escapes the League with a mute girl named Suzume (Zu), a Yellow.
 Zu takes Ruby to Liam, a Blue, and his friend Charles (Chubs), a Green.
 The three agree to let Ruby join them as they try to make their way to "East River," a purported safe haven led by an Orange named the "Slip Kid."

-The four enter an abandoned mall to gather supplies, where they cross paths with another group of survivors.
+In an abandoned mall, they cross paths with another group of survivors.
 The others know where East River is, but the only clue they reveal — due to the subtle influence of Ruby's power — are the letters "E.D.O.".
-Ruby eventually deduces that this is a radio frequency, which reveals a transmission that East River is in Lake Prince, Virginia.
+Chubs eventually deduces that this is a radio frequency, which reveals a transmission that East River is in Lake Prince, Virginia.